roryhr/website/content/pages/index.md

-title: Welcome
+title:
 save_as: index.html

-Thanks for stopping by my little website.
+Thanks for stopping by my website.

 -- Rory Hartong-Redden